amcones/TaskTimer/README.md

 ### Installation

-Below is the step to build the project.
+_Below is the step to build the project._

 1. Clone the repo
    ```sh
    git clone https://github.com/amcones/TaskTimer
    cd TaskTimer
    ```
-2. Install NPM packages
+2. Install yarn packages
    ```sh
    yarn
    ```
 3. add your own code
-4. modify the package.json file to build the project on your own platform
+4. modify the `package.json` to build the project on your own platform

 <p align="right">(<a href="#top">back to top</a>)</p>